 3. The Catholic University of America

 The Conway School of Nursing at the Catholic University of America has one of the best nursing programs in Washington DC.
 The school has both graduate and undergraduate nursing programs, as well as post-graduate certificates.
 There are a few options for earning a BSN.
 The traditional BSN program is for nursing students with no experience.
 The ABSN is for students earning a second bachelor’s degree.
-There is also a RN-BSN and a harder to find LPN-BSN.
-After the BSN, students can go on to earn a MSN, DNP, or PhD at Catholic University.
+There is also an RN-BSN and a harder-to-find LPN-BSN.
+After the BSN, students can go on to earn an MSN, DNP, or PhD at Catholic University.

-The Catholic University of America is a private institution and affiliated with the Catholic Church.
-The school was established in 1887 and began offering undergraduate degrees in 1904.
+The Catholic University of America is a private institution affiliated with the Catholic Church.
+The school opened in 1887 and began offering undergraduate degrees in 1904.
 The nursing programs at the Catholic University of America are accredited by the Commission on Collegiate Nursing Education.